 When using a manual wheelchair the heavier the more difficult it will be over the long haul to keep pushing yourself.
 It will also be harder to pick up and store the wheelchair in a car.

 If you are a smaller person or someone who will have difficulties moving a heavy wheelchair on your own you may want to opt for a lighter model.
-Ultra lighter manual wheelchairs weigh anywhere from 15 lbs to 25 lbs.
+Ultralight wheelchairs weigh anywhere from 15 lbs to 25 lbs.

-Most of us who use a wheelchair especially the manual types will need to bring it in a vehicle from time to time.
+Most of us who use wheelchairs will need to bring them in a vehicle from time to time.
 With that said models that fold more than others may be of more interest to you.
 If you do not have a large truck or car that can accommodate a larger wheelchair without it folding may not be an option for you.
 Most of the models above either fold or the back folds for easier transport.

 Know your measurements before you commit to a wheelchair